MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/use-createmultiple-updatemultiple.md

 The default timeout set using Dataverse Service client is 4 minutes, which is very long for any synchronous operation.
 You can change this using the static [ServiceClient.MaxConnectionTimeout](xref:Microsoft.PowerPlatform.Dataverse.Client.ServiceClient.MaxConnectionTimeout) property, but you should consider reducing the number of entities passed in the `Targets` parameter first.

 ### No continue on error

 The `ExecuteMultiple` message supports the option that will continue processing requests even when one or more requests fail.
 Due to the fact that `CreateMultiple` and `UpdateMultiple` messages achieve performance improvements by unifying all operations in a single transaction, it isn't possible to support the continue on error behaviors.

 You should use `CreateMultiple` and `UpdateMultiple` messages when you have a high degree of confidence that all the operations will succeed.
-You may want to use a strategy that will allow the set of operations to fall back to use `ExecuteMultiple` when `CreateMultiple` and `UpdateMultiple` messages fail.
+You may want to use a strategy that will allow the set of operations to fall back to use `ExecuteMultiple` if `CreateMultiple` and `UpdateMultiple` messages fail.

 ### .NET SDK only